Mad Hatters: Kentucky Derby Hats

 Kentucky Derby Hat Variety

 Churchill Downs is filled with fashionable hats, shoes, and dresses.
-The women are dressed as if they are attending a royal wedding or a ‘Nobel’s Promise’.
+The women are dressed as if they are attending a royal wedding or a ‘Nobel’s Promise.’
 The men are also dressed in hats and summer suits.
-When you put those well-dressed men in colorful sear-sucker suits together with the women in wide brimmed hats and 4 inch stilettos, you have the perfect Kentucky Derby couple.
+When you put those well-dressed men in colorful sear-sucker suits together with the women in wide-brimmed sun hats and 4-inch stilettos, you have the perfect Kentucky Derby couple.
 Even Michael Kors would be impressed.

 The hats came in all shapes and sizes, all colors, and some even showed ‘Conveyance’ of the person’s love for horses.
-There were flowers, netting, ribbons, bows, and BIG bows.
-In my whole life I had never seen so many spectacular hats.
-Hat prices ranged from thousands of dollars to a handmade craft project (like my own glue gunned hat).
-An average hat cost around $300 in Kentucky and they all promptly went on a half price ‘Super Saver’ sale the day after the Derby.
+There were some outrageous Derby hats with flowers, netting, ribbons, bows, vibrant colors, and BIG bows.
+In my whole life, I had never seen so many spectacular hats.
+Hat prices ranged from thousands of dollars to a handmade craft project (like my own glue-gunned hat).
+An average that is sold for around $300 in Kentucky, and they all promptly went on a half-price ‘Super Saver’ sale the day after the Derby.

 Get updates and watch the Kentucky Derby Live